 Knowledge Management is a growing field that centers around ways to capture and retrieve company knowledge.
 Knowledge Management is becoming more critical in organizations due to the economic climate and down-sizing.
 Companies are losing valuable resources and the knowledge they brought to the organization.
 If companies take the time to capture that knowledge then the loss is greatly reduced.

-Most companies have one or more databases where they store information, anything from financial information to sales and support information.
-With the right tools, these database can be queried to provide reports etc. It is also important to evaluate your risk management on all of your databases.
+Most companies have one or more databases or data lakes where they store information, anything from financial information to sales and support information.
+With the right tools, these data stores can be queried to provide reports etc. It is also important to evaluate your risk management on all of your data.
 Making sure that you have backup/restore capabilities and disaster recovery processes can greatly reduce any data loss.

 Wiki & Blogs